Standard II.C. Student Support Services

 - choose more universal design strategies that fit your curriculum; and

-- developing an in-depth understanding of the Disabled Student Programs and Services Department.
+- developing an in-depth understanding of the Accessibility Resource Centers for Students Department.

 Via course evaluation, faculty/students self-report their progress on the above-stated objectives.
 Several years of data show that faculty/students have a much higher degree of understanding the issues as well as the strategies in working with students with disabilities in the classroom ( II.C.3-21).